-- 1. Language Testing, Its History and Perspectives
+1. Language Testing, Its History and Perspectives

 - 2. Developing Reading Skills 1

 - 3. Developing Reading Skills 2

 - 4. Developing Listening Skills 1

 - 5. Developing Listening Skills 2

 - 6. Developing Speaking Skills 1

 - 7. Developing Speaking Skills 2

 - 8. Developing Writing Skills 1

 - 9. Developing Writing Skills 2

 - 10. Grammar for Testing

 - 1. Educational Testing Services, Official TOEFL iBT® Tests with Audio, Volume 1 - 2.
-Educational Testing Services, The Official Guide to the TOEFL® Test, Fourth Edition, McGraw Hill, New York, ISBN: 978-0-07-176657-9 - 3.
-Longman Preparation Series for the TOEIC Test: Advanced Course, Third Edition, Pearson ESL, ISBN-10: 0130988421
+Educational Testing Services, The Official Guide to the TOEFL® Test, Fourth Edition,

-\sim 1
+McGraw Hill, New York, ISBN: 978-0-07-176657-9

-OPPLIA Ισησιιοσοι
+3. Longman Preparation Series for the TOEIC Test: Advanced Course, Third Edition, Pearson ESL, ISBN-10: 0130988421

-Course language:
+Course assessm Total number o nent f assessed studen its: 275

-Course assessment
+А В С D Е FX

-Total number of assessed students: 264
+39.64 9.45 10.55 7.64 9.82 22.91

-Α В С D Е FX
+Provides: Mgr.
+Július Rozenfeld , PhD.

-39.02 8.33 10.98 7.95 10.23 23.48
+Date of last mo dification: 11.09 9.2024

-Course name: Language Skills - Composition
+Approved: doc CSc., univerzitr - cová, PhD., Mgr.
+Július Rozenfeld l, PhD., doc.
+RN Dr. Peter Pristaš,

-COMPb/15
+COURSE INFORMATION LETTER

-Attendance and Participation:
+University: P. J. Šafá rik University in Košice

-You may miss two classes without penalty.
-You will fail the course if you miss more than two classes or are late more than three times.
-Hopefully, you'll be eager to come and eager to speak up in class.
-Covid will be treated just like any other illness.
-To be excused from class, you will need a doctor's note.
+Faculty: Faculty of A Arts

-Drafts, Deadlines, and Late Work:
+Course ID: KAaA/ COMPb/15

-Throughout the course, I will encourage you to write multiple drafts of each paper.
-Writing multiple drafts will improve your writing and take some of the stress out of the final deadline.
-Ideally, you will have a first draft well before the deadline, so you should always be able to get something in on time.
-If a paper or draft is late, you may email it to me anytime, but I will reduce the grade by one letter per day.
-Hard copies are due in class on the day of the deadline.
-If you cannot attend class on a due date, the paper must be emailed before the start of the class.
-The final paper can be sent as an attachment or handed in during tutorials.
-You must complete all of the assignments in order to pass.
-AI generated material will not be accepted.
+Course type, scope a Course type: Practic Recommended cou Per week: 2 Per stu Course method: pre ce rse-load (hours): Idy period: 28

-You will write two short papers and two longer ones.
-There may also be occasional quizzes.
-Assignment descriptions are posted on Teams.
-For each paper, I will break down your overall grade into four categories: Concept, Structure, Language, and Documentation.
-On your final paper, if you receive an FX in any one of these four categories, you will fail the course.
-There is no final exam.
-Papers may not be re-submitted.
+Number of ECTS cr redits: 3

-Paper 1 15% A 93-100%
+Recommended seme ester/trimester of the course: 3.

-Paper 2 15% B 86-92%
+Course level: I.

-Paper 3 30% C 78-85%
+Prerequisities:

-Paper 4 40% D 72-77%
+classes or are late m up in class.
+Covid w need a doctor's note.
+Drafts, Deadlines, an Throughout the cours drafts will improve y will have a first draft time.
+If a paper or dr letter per day.
+Hard c a due date, the paper an attachment or han pass.
+AI generated m Continuous Assessm You will write two Assignment descripti into four categories: C classes without penalty.
+You will fail the course if you miss more than two ore than three times.
+Hopefully, you'll be eager to come and eager to speak till be treated just like any other illness.
+To be excused from class, you will d Late Work: se, I will encourage you to write multiple drafts of each paper.
+Writing multiple rour writing and take some of the stress out of the final deadline.
+Ideally, you well before the deadline, so you should always be able to get something in or aft is late, you may email it to me anytime, but I will reduce the grade by one opies are due in class on the day of the deadline.
+If you cannot attend class or must be emailed before the start of the class.
+The final paper can be sent as ded in during tutorials.
+You must complete all of the assignments in order to aterial will not be accepted. ent: short papers and two longer ones.
+There may also be occasional quizzes tons are posted on Teams.
+For each paper, I will break down your overall grade Concept, Structure, Language, and Documentation.
+On your final paper, if you one of these four categories, you will fail the course.
+There is no final exam -submitted.
+00%